swimhelenhsu/StaRSFine/Spring2019Report3.md

   Figure 4.
 The apparatus setup with peristaltic pumps and tubing.
 </p>

-**[Any way to get these photos bigger?
-They are pretty but hard to see in the report. ]**

 The experiments up to trial 1 had tested the filter's ability to form sand exclusion zones.
 Monroe suggested that the team simulate real life AguaClara filter conditions as best as possible.
-Therefore, it was designed so that the inlet, below the filter would simulate filtration. **[What are sand exclusion zones?Explain either in previous work/introduction]**
+Therefore, it was designed so that the inlet, below the filter would simulate filtration.

 The design also considered the rate at which injection and extraction would occur.
 AguaClara plant sand filters perform filtration by running water through and extracting from the sand bed at controlled rates.
 The respective injection and extraction rates were calculated based on backwash velocity and the respective design of the team's apparatus.
 This is calculated in the Python code in the [manual](#Manual) below.
 These rates were converted to RPM for the use of peristaltic pumps in ProCoDa, marked as inject and extract.
 The values for the first trial were as follows:
 | Injection Flow Rate     | Extraction Flow Rate
 |---------------------------|-----------------------|
 | 36.67 mL/s | 18.36 mL/s      |

-**[What is injection flow?
-What is extraction flow?
-Is it just inlet and outlet?]**

 In the first trial, the team allowed the injection flow (inlet) to fill the tube to the top before the extraction pump (outlet) was turned on.
 The extraction pump pulled water until the prototype was halfway drained and then the extraction pump would turn off again.
 At this point, gravity made injection from the top of the apparatus unnecessary and acted as an "injection" source.

 The last design consideration was converting between mL/s and RPM on the peristaltic pump that was connected to the inlet and outlet tubing.
 The team made new set points that converted to RPM values for the pump using ProCoDa, the outlet and inlet flow in mL/s and the tubing sizes (16 for outlet and 18 for inlet).
 More is detailed about the set points below in the [manual](#Manual).
 This was a design consideration for the team because the tubing size was adjusted in the apparatus based on the capacity of the peristaltic pump rates and calculations in ProCoDa.

-**[Why was this a design consideration?
-Which unit is more desirable?]**

 #### Trial 2
 In the design of the second experimental apparatus, the team reconsidered the flow rates of injection and extraction pumps.
 Understanding more about the application of the prototype to real Aguaclara Filters, the team calculated the following:

-**[How did trial 2 resemble real AguaClara Filters more than trial 1?]**

 | Injection Flow Rate | Extraction Flow Rate |
 | ------------------- | -------------------- |